Using a Compass Without a Map

 In closing, here is a useful little trick you can use to tell time if you don't have a wristwatch or any other time-keeping device with you.

 Once you know where north is, you can use your hands as a portable sundial.
+Obviously, this only works on sunny days, not rainy or overcast days.

 Using your index or 'pointer' finger of your right hand, place the point of your finger against the center of the back of your left hand.
 Keep your index finger straight, and the others curled under out of the way.